l1j9m4-0n1/l1j9m4-0n1/README.md

 ### Here are some ideas to get you started:

-- 🌱 I’m currently learning CTFs .
+- 🌁 I’m currently studying in PTIT (Posts and Telecommunications Institute of Technology).

-- 🤔 I’m looking for help with Pwnable .
+- 🤔 I’m looking for help with CTFs.

+- 🌱 I’m currently learning Pwnable and Cryptography.

-- 💬 Ask me about <$> .
+- 💬 Ask me about <$>.

+- 📫 How to reach me: **l1j9m4#1526**

 - ⚡ Fun fact: >_@